UPPS 04.01.11 - Risk Management of Information Resources

 Texas State University is committed to the management of security risks posed to information resources.

-This policy establishes the basis for management of security risks posed to information resources, including risk assessment, risk mitigation, and common configuration requirements across most information resources and information resource systems.
+This policy establishes the basis for management of security risks posed to information resources, including risk assessment, risk mitigation, and common configuration requirements across most information resources, including information systems and information system components.

 This document also outlines individual role types (i.e., user, owner, custodian, privileged) and typical responsibilities associated with each type of role.

-Data gathering and system evaluation requirements pertaining to the acquisition of information resources that will handle sensitive or confidential information are outlined in this document.
+Data gathering and security assessment requirements pertaining to the acquisition of information technology (IT) products and services are outlined in this document.
 These requirements are not intended to be used in lieu of other asset selection procurement procedures, including UPPS No. 05.02.06, Acquisition of Information Technology Products and Services.
 Rather, these requirements provide additional information pertaining to proactive risk mitigation measures that function within the overall procurement process for such information resources.

 INFORMATION ASSET MANAGEMENT PROCEDURES

-As stated in Section 01.02 of UPPS No. 04.01.01, Security of Texas State Information Resources, Texas State University’s information resources are strategic and vital assets that must be available when needed and protected commensurate to their value.
+* As stated in Section 01.02 of UPPS No. 04.01.01, Security of Texas State Information Resources, Texas State University’s information resources are “strategic and vital assets” that must be available when needed and protected “commensurate to their value” (i.e., category as defined in Section 02.11 f. of this policy).
 In this policy, the university has identified specific actions required to achieve these objectives.
-The university has also articulated the owner, custodian, user, and privileged roles to clearly distinguish the parties responsible and accountable for taking those actions, in consultation with the Information Resources manager (IRM) and Chief Information Security officer (CISO).
+The university has also articulated the owner, custodian, user, and privileged roles to clearly distinguish the parties responsible and accountable for taking those actions, in consultation with the Information Resources Manager (IRM) and the Chief Information Security Officer (CISO).

 Owners have been designated for information resources based upon the general subject matter of the data.
-For example, Human Resources and Faculty and Academic Resources are the designated owners of staff and faculty employee information, respectively (see the Data Ownership Guide on the Information Security website for more information).
+For example, Human Resources and Faculty and Academic Resources are the designated owners of staff and faculty employee information, respectively (see the Data Ownership Guide on the ISO website for more information).

 In consultation with the IRM and CISO, owners are specifically responsible for:

-keeping abreast of laws and policies related to the information resources they own and classifying these resources according to their need for security protection (see Section 02.08);
+* keeping abreast of laws and policies related to the information resources they own and classifying and categorizing these resources according to their need for security protection (see Section 02.08 and Section 02.11);

-determining the value of, authorizing user access to, and establishing procedures for authorized disclosure of their information resources;
+* determining the value of, classification of, categorization of, authorizing user access to, and establishing procedures for authorized disclosure of their information resources;

 specifying data control requirements for their information resources and conveying those requirements to co-owners, custodians, and users;